Yosemite is, without a doubt, one of my favorite destinations in the world.

 I can assure you each hike is worth the effort to see each of these incredible waterfalls.

-Make sure to visit during peak flow (May or June) for the best experience!
+Make sure to visit during peak flow (May and June) for the best experience!

 The hikes range from easy family-friendly type of hikes to challenging kick-your-butt type of hikes.